MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-scan.md

     :::image type="content" source="media/spmt-4-scans-list.png" alt-text="view the list of scans":::

 5. The dashboard screen gives you a summary of the site content inventory and potential migration risks.
 Review the inventory and risk breakdown by scrolling down to the bottom of the dashboard.
+Select **Download report** to view the full details.

     :::image type="content" source="media/spmt-4-scan-dashboard-results.png" alt-text="review the scan results on the dashboard":::